Supply Chain Management Courses

 • Develop action plans to restructure supply chains to lower overall costs and to improve market responsiveness

-This 1-day course focuses on how to select a supplier for an audit.
-Also included is how to introduce self-assessments into the process.
-The process of conducting desk-audits and on-site audits using a proprietary framework will be included.
+This 1-day course focuses on selecting a supplier for an audit.
+Also included is guidance on introducing self-assessments into the process.
+The process of conducting desk audits and on-site audits using a proprietary framework will be included.

 As a result of attending this course, participants will be able to: